AaltoSciComp/scicomp-docs/training/scip/matlab-basics.rst

 **Course prerequisite requirements and other details:**

 *Participants are expected to bring their own laptops with Matlab installed!* For Aalto staff and students it is available at `download.aalto.fi <https://download.aalto.fi/>`__ (Linux/Mac/Windows versions).

-**Course credits:** the course is not a part of official studying program, but we do provide participants with the course certificates.
-The course certificate will require 100% attendance plus homework.
-It corresponds roughly to 1 ECTS (i.e. 12 hours of lecturing plus homework).
+Check the `Matlab Basics course webpage <https://version.aalto.fi/gitlab/eglerean/matlabcourse/tree/master/AY20192020/MatlabBasics2019#matlab-basics-2019-ay-2019-2020>`__ for other pre-requirements.

+**Course credits:** if you have an Aalto student number, you can obtain 1 ECTS credit for the course (12h attendance + homeworks).
+Check the `Matlab Basics course webpage <https://version.aalto.fi/gitlab/eglerean/matlabcourse/tree/master/AY20192020/MatlabBasics2019#matlab-basics-2019-ay-2019-2020>`__ for a detailed list of requirements for the credit.

 **Additional course info at:** enrico.glerean -at- aalto.fi

-Additional material (e.g. data files and examples) will be published as the course progresses at the course home page
+Additional material (e.g. data files and examples) are published at the  `Matlab Basics course webpage <https://version.aalto.fi/gitlab/eglerean/matlabcourse/tree/master/AY20192020/MatlabBasics2019#matlab-basics-2019-ay-2019-2020>`__

-In order to get the 1 credit, complete and return 4 of these assignment.
-Please return a published reports as well as the source files of your solutions by email to Enrico.
-We’ll discuss the deadlines in the class.